 Please consult your department chair for information about service learning opportunities within your academic program.

 Internships are designed to expand the depth and breadth of students' learning in their particular areas of study.
-An internships allows you to receive credit for applying the theories you learn in the classroom to specific experiences in the community.
+An internship allows you to receive credit for applying the theories you learn in the classroom to specific experiences in the community.
 A successful internship also can give you valuable information in making decisions about the direction of your future studies or employment.
 Please contact our Office of Career Services for more information about internships.

 Marylhurst partners with many organizations to provide rich service learning opportunities to our students and volunteer opportunities to our entire campus community.
 Our community partners include: